Urethritis

 ALERT

-Annual chlamydia and gonorrhea screening is recommended for all sexually active women aged ≤24 years and women aged >25 years with risk factors (B recommendation).
-There is insufficient evidence to recommend screening in men (1).
+Annual chlamydia and gonorrhea screening is recommended for all sexually active women aged 24 years or younger as well as women aged 25 years and older with risk factors (B recommendation).
+There is insufficient evidence to recommend screening in men (1)[A].

 There's more to see -- the rest of this topic is available only to subscribers.